-181A\ KARATE I 1.5 UNITS
+181A KARATE I

-Introduction and practice in the basic skills and philosophy of Shotokan karate.
+1 hour lecture, 2 hours laboratory Introduction and practice in the basic skills and philosophy of Shotokan karate.
 Introduces the basic stances, blocks, and kicks.

-181B\ KARATE II 1.5 UNITS
+181B KARATE II 1.5 UNITS

 Prerequisite: "C" grade or higher or "Pass" in ES 181A or equivalent or possession of equivalent proficiency (8th kyu ranking in Shotokan karate from ASKA, JKA, AJKA)